leenalqu/WordBattle/README.md

     - Rules : Displays the game rules.
     - Credits: Names of the people who created the game

-3. Bot Difficulty 💪: After clicking the Play button, you’ll be asked to choose the difficulty level of the bot.
+## 3. Bot Difficulty 💪:
+    After clicking the Play button, you’ll be asked to choose the difficulty level of the bot.

-4. Coin flip 🪙:A coin flip will decide who plays first—you or the bot.
+## 4. Coin flip 🪙:
+    A coin flip will decide who plays first—you or the bot.
     A screen will display the result before the game begins.

    ![img_2.png](img_2.png)

    ![img_3.png](img_3.png)

-5. Gameplay Interface 🕹️
+## 5. Gameplay Interface 🕹️:

 ![img_4.png](img_4.png)

     - The word to modify appears at the top.
     - The timer is in the middle.
     - Your cards are shown at the bottom.